uhvogala/kacanopen/doc/Installation.md

 	Then build KaCanOpen with the CMake/Catkin flag `-DPCAN_PREFIX="~/peak"`.
 You can replace `~/peak` as you wish.

-- lincan
+- lincan (Linux)

-	For use with [LinCan](http://ortcan.sourceforge.net/lincan/) kernel drivers.
+	For use with [LinCAN](http://ortcan.sourceforge.net/lincan/) kernel drivers.

-You can also use any driver from the [CanFestival](http://www.canfestival.org/), as they are binary-compatible.
-They also have Windows drivers.
+You can also use any driver from the [CANFestival](http://www.canfestival.org/), as they are binary-compatible.
+They also have some more Windows drivers.